openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 format MUST contain the following members:

 issuer
-: REQUIRED, the "Issuer" value of the SAML assertion being identified, defined in {{OASIS.saml-core-2.0-os}}
+: REQUIRED.
+The "Issuer" value of the SAML assertion being identified, defined in {{OASIS.saml-core-2.0-os}}

 assertion_id